 These inserts are not all in each edition of the newspaper every week.
 You will find ads from different stores/companies in the newspaper, so always go through it all to look it over.
 Don’t forget to always check your Parade or Star Magazine as they sometimes have coupons “hidden” within their pages as well.

 I recommend getting the newspaper delivered to your home.
 The money you can save in coupons will pay for the newspaper subscription rate over and over again.
 Not only that, you don’t have to go to the store to get it each Sunday.

 Can’t afford the paper?
 Ask a neighbor or family member to pass along the coupons they don’t want.
 Some areas even offer FREE inserts only subscriptions.
 These are limited in area, so you will need to call your local newspaper to determine if you live where these are offered or not.

-You can also find coupons in the magazines that you already read.
-You can find tear tabs or even coupons printed on an ad.
+Look through the pages of your favorite magazine.
+You can find inserts or coupons printed on the pages of an ad.
 So always look them over before you toss them!

 The trend of coupons has migrated to Internet Printables.
 These allow you to normally print out at least a couple of each coupon you find – sometimes even more.
 You can pick and choose what you want/need and leave the rest.

 Some coupons are limited to 2 prints per IP address and other per computer.
 This means if you have multiple computers in your home, you might be able to print a few more!